Payal-Ch/Elevator-Controller/README.md

-# Elevator-Controller
+# Elevator Controller for 5 Floors

-This project implements a controller for an elevator system serving 5 floors.
-It manages the elevator's movement based on user input for floor selection.
-The design includes a state diagram, state table, VHDL code, RTL schematic, and testbench, tested with multiple test cases for correctness.
+This project implements a Mealy state machine for an elevator system with 5 floors.
+It uses 3-bit inputs for floor requests and up/down buttons for each floor.
+The elevator moves between floors based on the button inputs, with the current and next floor states updated accordingly.
+The design includes VHDL code, simulation waveforms, and test cases to verify functionality.